AlexanderMatveev2908/asp-job-application-tracker/README.md

 - **Database connection** settings are under **spring.r2dbc**.

-There’s no strict separation between client and server variables, but variables used by the client are easy to identify because **Next.js** requires them to start with **NEXT_PUBLIC**.

 - **💡Note**:
   The same variables must also be present in a **kind-secrets.yml** file (not committed to git).
 This file is required if you want to run the app in a local **Kubernetes cluster** via **Kind**.
   A template for this file looks like: